Spin Accumulation and Longitudinal Spin Diffusion of Magnets: Introduction

-In what follows we establish the near-equilibrium thermodynamics of this system (Sect.~II), we apply Onsager's irreversible thermodynamics to obtain the equations of motion for $M$ and $m$ (Sect.~III), where we study their coupled response to oscillating space variations $e^{ikx}$ for real $k$ and to oscillating time variations $e^{-i\omega t}$ for real $\omega$.
-We then provide a brief summary (Sect.~IV), and point out the implications for diffusion in other ordered systems, such as superconductors (Sect.~V).
+In what follows we establish the near-equilibrium thermodynamics of this system (Sect.~II), and in Sect.~III we discuss the nature of the out-of-equilibrium statistical effective field that couples $m$ to $M-M_{0}$.
+It is distinct from the dynamical exchange field $\lambda\vec{M}$ that causes transverse $\vec{M}$ to precess around $\vec{M}$.
+We then apply Onsager's irreversible thermodynamics to obtain the equations of motion for $M$ and $m$ (Sect.~IV), where we study their coupled response to oscillating space variations $e^{ikx}$ for real $k$ and to oscillating time variations $e^{-i\omega t}$ for real $\omega$.
+We then discuss the boundary conditions that must be satisfied (Sect.~V), provide a brief summary (Sect.~VI), and point out the implications for diffusion in other ordered systems, such as superconductors (Sect.~VII).